"Millions of people

 At Bank the tracks are either side of an island platform, but at Waterloo it was necessary to use side platforms to leave room for the pillars holding up the main-line station.

 The line is a simple shuttle service, and is normally closed on Saturday evenings and Sundays (it has been open for special services such as during the Olympic and Paralympic Games in 2012).
 At Waterloo trains use depot siding number 5 as a turnback siding.
-During the peaks, trains are close enough together that there is not time for drivers to walk the length of the trains; each train is taken out by the driver of the previous train.

 End-to-end running time is 4 minutes.
+The service is 12tph.

 [Distances are not related to the Ongar-based system.]